 The Booda Dome Cleanstep litter box comes in 3 colors (beige, white, and gray) and offers a large filter.
 It’s an enclosed dome-shaped “box,” which assists with privacy and helps to minimize odors and scattered litter.
 It features steps that lead down from the litter area, which will help trap the litter stuck on your cat’s paws and is larger than the average litter box (measurements are 22.5” x 22.5” x 19”).
 The design not only gives your cat privacy but also keeps all of the waste hidden away.

-Unfortunately, the truly large cats will find this litter box a little too small.
+Unfortunately, the truly large cats will find this litter box for big cats a little too small.
 The inside design is essentially a crescent moon shape, which cuts down on the usable litter space.
 We also found that some cats were prone to peeing in the wrong spot and ended up urinating down the stairs instead of inside the box.

 9. Frisco Flip Top Hooded Cat Litter Box